BAI Communications

 BAI Communications, formerly Broadcast Australia, is an Australian telecommunications systems company.

 History

-Macquarie Bank completed its acquisition of National Transmission Agency in 2002 the seed asset in the publicly listed Macquarie Communications Infrastructure Group (MCIG) fund and rebranded it as Broadcast Australia.
+Macquarie Bank completed its acquisition of National Transmission Agency in 2002 – the seed asset in the publicly listed Macquarie Communications Infrastructure Group (MCIG) fund – and rebranded it as Broadcast Australia.
 The MCIG fund, including Broadcast Australia, was acquired by the Canada Pension Plan Investment Board in 2009.

 In November 2019, Broadcast Australia was rebranded BAI Communications.

+In March 2023, BAI announced they would rebrand in the northern hemisphere to Boldyn Networks from at the end of June 2023.

 Operations and acquisitions

 BAI Communications has funded a number of initiatives, for example: